OpenNebula/vOneCloud-docs/docs/source/release_notes/known_issues.rst

 +-------------------------------------+-----------------------------------------------------------------------------------------------------------------+
 | **Cannot import "one-" VMs**        | VMs deployed by another instance of vOneCloud, or machines named with a leading "one-" cannot be imported again |
 +-------------------------------------+-----------------------------------------------------------------------------------------------------------------+

-These limitations will be addressed in future versions of vOneCloud.

 If you find any new limitation, feel free to add a feature request in `Community - Feature Request section of the vOneCloud Support Portal <https://support.vonecloud.com/hc/communities/public/topics/200215442-Community-Feature-Requests>`__.